christine1810/John-Baskerville/wilson_miner_review.md

 >
 > -Wilson miner

 He also talks about how what we surround ourselves with will shape what we become and I believe he is right, our environment is *always* changing and therefore we must be *always* learning.
-This talk was truly inspirational.
+This talk was truly inspirational and has forever altered how I see the world.